kelly40427/Grouped-Product-Recognition/README.md

 ![Grouped product recognition framwork](paper/project_process.drawio.png)

 ## Validation
 **Datasets:** For our experimental evaluation, we used two publicly available datasets: Grocery Products and WebMarket, and a self-collected dataset, Dutch Markets, which contains images from Dutch supermarkets.
-This dataset was uesd as a test to assess the framework under real-world conditions.
+This dataset was used as a test to assess the framework under real-world conditions.

 **Evaluation metrics:** Distinct evaluation metrics are applied at different stages of our framework.
-Grocery product detection stage is evaluated usinh Precision, Recall, and F1-score.
+Grocery product detection stage is evaluated using Precision, Recall, and F1-score.
 For the grouped product recognition stage, we employ clustering evaluation metrics, including Adjusted Rand Index (ARI), Normalized Mutual Information (NMI), and Silhouette Score, to assess clustering quality.

-**Results:** Table 1 compares our YOLOv5-based implementation for grocery product recognition with previous works and best-performing object grounding result.
+**Results:** Table 1 compares our YOLOv5-based implementation for grocery product recognition with previous works and the best-performing object grounding result.
 Our YOLOv5 model achieved a precision of 89.0%, a recall of 89.2%, and an F1-score of 89.1% on the Grocery Products dataset.
 On the WebMarket dataset, our implementation achieved a precision of 92.1%, a recall of 93.8%, and an F1-score of 92.94%.
 For Dutch Markets, the YOLOv5 model trained on Grocery Products performed the best, with a precision of 91.9%, a recall of 89.9%, and an F1-score of 90.9%, as shown in Table 2.

 Table 3 presents the best clustering performance under fixed thresholds.
 Agglomerative Clustering with CNN + Color + Spatial features achieved the highest ARI (0.7894) and NMI (0.8020) on Grocery Products.
 For WebMarket and Dutch Markets, CNN-based features combined with color and texture reported the best results.
 As shown in Table 4, adopting Silhouette Score-based threshold optimization strategy achieved the highest performance across datasets.